-Re: A Guide To Reproduction - Ron Rege Jr., Dave Choe, Brian Ralph & Jordan Crane
+Re: A Guide To Reproduction (PDF) - Ron Rege Jr., Dave Choe, Brian Ralph & Jordan Crane

 Let’s Print a Comic (book) - Rhiannon Rasmussen-Silverstein and David McGuire

-Glossary of Printing Terms - Printing Industry Exchange
+Glossary of Printing Terms (article) - Printing Industry Exchange

-Self Publishing and Printing Comics - Comic Book Tutor
+Self Publishing and Printing Comics (article) - Comic Book Tutor

-How To Print Comic Books and Graphic Novels - chilliprinting.com
+How To Print Comic Books and Graphic Novels (article) - chilliprinting.com

 Gang printing, trim zones, plate signatures, colour gamuts…

-There are A LOT of technical terms to know when it comes to printing and it can seem a daunting task to try and understand it all (I know it was for me).
-Don’t worry though, I’ll be covering all the printing terms I’ve ever come across and by the end of this section, you’ll be a printing wiz!
+There are A LOT of technical terms in the world of printing and it can be a daunting task trying to understand them all.
+Don’t worry though, I’ll be covering all that printing jargon in this section of the guide, so by the end of the chapter, you’ll be a printing wiz!

 Printing is a hugely important part of the comic making process and can be a massive money sink for creators.
 The tips I’m going to share with you will hopefully get you in the printer’s mindset and help you get the most bang for your buck.